raindrum/citeurl/README.md

 This lets the program construct a URL that may or may not include an anchor link to a specific subsection.
 If a `subsection` value is set, it will be used.
 Otherwise, the whole line, including the "#", will be omitted.

 Note that the second line of the URL is in quotes.
 The YAML parser can usually infer that text is text, even without quotes.
 Quotes are only necessary when the text begins with a special character like "#", as here, or where it begins or ends with whitespace.

+If a schema does not have a URL field, it will only be used to break chains of *id.* citations; no link will be inserted.

 ### defaults